XVTSolutions/ckanext-dsactions/README.md

 Export
 ------
-Can export the entire db with the following command paster --plugin=ckanext-dsactions export -c /etc/ckan/default/development.ini
+Can export the entire db with the following command:

+`paster --plugin=ckanext-dsactions export -c /etc/ckan/default/development.ini`